malikpk02/atlys-scrapping-assignment/README.md

 ## Features

-- Scrape product name, price, and image from multiple pages of a catalog.
+- Scrap product name, price, and image from multiple pages of a catalog.
-- Optional settings to limit the number of pages to scrape and to use a proxy.
+- Optional settings to limit the number of pages to scrap and to use a proxy.
-- Storage of scraped data in different backends (local storage, AWS S3).
+- Storage of scraped data in different backends (local storage, Redis).
 - Caching mechanism using Redis to avoid redundant updates.
 - Retry mechanism for handling server errors.
 - Notification system to report the scraping status.